Parkayun/initpy/docs/index.rst

 .. sourcecode:: bash

    ~ $ flask-init
-   Input project name (default is "flask_proj"): foo Input module name (default is "common"): bar
+   > Project name [flask_proj]: foo
+   > Module name [common]: bar

+   Complete!
-   You can install package "pip install -r requirements/dev.txt" You can run "python manage.py run"
+   You can install package using pip install -r requirements/dev.txt You can run using python manage.py run

 After generatred, you can see project structure.